 Digitizing your receipts can be accomplished by simply scanning or taking pictures of all receipts and saving them somewhere secure.
 In order to be able to easily identify the receipt, be sure to include sufficient detail in the file names.

 Consider including these details in your file names:

 - Vendor or payee

 Some accounting software allows you to attach files directly to a transaction within the system.
-Additionally, apps like Receipt Bank help with receiving and processing receipts.
+Additionally, apps like Dext help with receiving and processing receipts.
 Many of these apps can even push the receipts and the related expense transaction into your accounting software.